owainm713/Simple-MicroPython-Webserver/README.md

 I used pins 19 and 20 on my Pi Pico W.

 Apr 25, 2024

-Made small change to wifi connect/disconnect functions, changed toggle _led function not to use led.toggle() funct as not all ports of micropython include it Added second version of SimpleWebserver.py called SimpleVersionTinyPico.py that works with the ESP32 based Tiny Pico (micropython specific port required changes to regex use)
+Made small change to wifi connect/disconnect functions, changed toggle _led function not to use led.toggle() funct as not all ports of micropython include it

+Added second version of SimpleWebserver.py called SimpleWebserverTinyPico.py that works with the ESP32 based Tiny Pico (micropython specific port required changes to regex use)

 Created Apr 21, 2024

 Modified Apr 25, 2024

+Modified Apr 29, 2024